|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Finally, note that carbon dioxide is a "greenhouse gas".
 Although it is naturally present in the atmosphere, Man's activities such as the combustion of fossil fuels have drastically increased the concentration of CO2 in the atmosphere and contributed to global warming.

-You are most likely to encounter carbon dioxide on an SDS in reference to fire fighting measures.
+You are most likely to encounter carbon dioxide on a Safety Data Sheet in reference to in Section 5 (fire-fighting measures).
 Carbon dioxide extinguishers are not appropriate for all fires, especially those involving flammable metals and pyrophoric substances.
 Using a CO2 extinguisher on such fires would be very much like putting gasoline on a fire!
 For more information about fire extinguishers and a downloadable PowerPoint presentation, visit our Fire Extinguishers page.

 If your company uses an automatic fire extinguishing system (such as in a computer room or where flammable organic solvents are used), critical precautions must be taken to avoid asphyxiation.
 Special signage and training is essential.
-See the DOE link under Further Reading below.
+Three different OSHA standards cover fixed fire extinguishing systems; see the OSHA link under Further Reading below.

-You may also find carbon dioxide mentioned as a decomposition product or as an incompatible material.
+You may also find carbon dioxide mentioned as a decomposition product or as an incompatible material in Section 10 (stability and reactivity) of the SDS.

 See also: Asphyxiation, organic, vapor.